Radial Access Cardiac Catheterization

-During a radial access cardiac catheterization your cardiologist uses the artery in your wrist as an access point instead of an artery in your leg or groin.
-Radial access allows your cardiologist to perform the same diagnostic and life-saving procedures as traditional heart catheterization with the advantage of a faster recovery.
+During a radial access cardiac catheterization, your cardiologist uses the artery in your wrist as an access point instead of an artery in your leg/groin.
+Radial access allows your cardiologist to perform the same diagnostic and lifesaving procedures as traditional heart catheterization with the advantage of a faster recovery.

 Yes.
 When necessary, the cardiologist can perform the same interventional procedures using radial access that can be performed using femoral artery access.

 Radial access patients have faster recovery times, less discomfort and fewer complications.
-Patients can sit-up and walk immediately following their heart catheterization procedure.
-Traditional access patients must lay flat for to up to six hours.
+Patients can sit up and walk immediately following their heart catheterization procedure.
+Traditional access patients must lie flat for to up to six hours.